Takeno/mtg-policy-changes/ipg.md

 A player, spectator, or other tournament participant does any of the following:

-- Seeks play advice or hidden information about their match from others once they have sat for their match.
+- Seeks play advice or private information about their match from others once they have sat for their match.

-- Gives play advice or reveals hidden information to players who have sat for their match.
+- Gives play advice or reveals private information to players who have sat for their match.

 - During a game, refers to notes (other than Oracle™ pages) made before the official beginning of the current match.